awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 AWS IoT Core provides the services that connect your IoT devices to the AWS Cloud so that other cloud services and applications can interact with your internet\-connected devices\.

-![\[A high-level view of AWS IoT\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws_iot_data_services.png)
+![\[A high-level view of AWS IoT Core\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws_iot_data_services.png)

-The AWS IoT Core message broker handles communication between your devices and AWS IoT\.
+The message broker handles communication between your devices and AWS IoT\.
 Device communication is secured by secure protocols that use of X\.509 certificates\.
 The message broker distributes device data to devices that have subscribed to it and to other AWS IoT Core services, such as the Device Shadow service and the Rules engine\.

 The Device Shadow service maintains a device's state so that applications can communicate with a device whether the device is online or not\.
 When a device is offline, the Device Shadow service manages its data for connected applications\.
 When the device reconnects, it synchronizes its state with that of its shadow in the Device Shadow service\.